keboola/keboola-as-code-templates/googleanalytics-to-googlesheet/v0/src/README.md

-# KEBOOLA-ANALYTICS-GOOGLEANALYTICS
+# GOOGLEANALYTICS-TO-GOOGLESHEET

 By using this end-to-end flow you can extract data from Google Analytics and transform it using the SpottApp for visualizations.

 ## Steps to take:
 1. Authorize data source and setup profile
-2. Optionaly select and authorize data destinations
+2. Authorize data destination
 3. Run the flow

 ## Included components' configurations: